5 Blockers preventing your sales team from selling more

 - Ad-hoc coaching

-3. Forgetting the Art of Conversation
+3. Forgetting the art of conversation

 When the pressure cooker is on, your sales reps may feel like they need to get more aggressive in their approach.
 However, the best relationship with any prospect or client is a real one.
 Real relationships start with conversations.

 Take a beat to remind your team of the art of conversing.
-Ask them to tell you about a few recent prospect meetings and check-in on whether those interactions were authentic or pushy.
+Ask them to tell you about a few recent prospect meetings and check in on whether those interactions were authentic or pushy.

 Use this article as a resource to understand (and train on) the difference between conversation and hard-selling: 15 Bad Habits That Make Salespeople Seem Pushy (And How to Correct Them).

-4. Neglecting Adaptability
+4. Neglecting adaptability

 Use this experience as a teachable moment for your team to keep adapting.
 When sales reps get too comfortable in their practices, they don’t know how to pivot should they meet a roadblock.
 Explain how 2020 made us all think outside the box, and while the pressure might slowly decrease, we should still keep that flexible mindset to innovate and navigate.

-5. Sending out Stale Proposals
+5. Sending out stale proposals

 The shift to digital means you can’t send out flat, boring PDFs to close deals and expect the same results.
-Most companies optimized their digital experience during the past year and that applies to everything from their website and social presence right down to—you guessed it—proposals.
+Most companies optimized their digital experience during the past year and that applies to everything from their website and social presence right down to—you guessed it— sales proposals.
 With the increased popularity of DIY design and automation tools, there’s no reason not to include interactive elements in your forms of communication, especially when you’re showing off your product or service to a prospect.

 Qwilr’s templates and platform allow you to create dynamic and unique proposals—no design experience necessary!
-While you can personalize for each client, the unified workflow also ensures that your team is consistent across the board with access to the latest and greatest information to include in their pitch.
+While you can personalize every proposal for each client, the unified workflow also ensures that your team is consistent across the board with access to the latest and greatest information to include in their pitch.